-Japanese Knotweed management at a mixed-use development in Dursley, Gloucestershire for the developers, St Modwen
+Japanese Knotweed management at a mixed-use site in Gloucestershire

 This site had multiple pockets of established Japanese Knotweed spread over 50 hectares in a range of situations from wooded areas, embankments, footpaths and residential boundaries.
 Before development could start, each area needed to be treated.